 Damage To Property

-Your anger should not make day-to-day life difficult.
+Your anger should not make day-to-day life frightening for others or difficult.

 If you feel that you’re struggling with poor anger control, get help now!
 Once you create better coping methods, anger will no longer take over your life.